History of Mineral Point

 In the 1830s, news of these rich deposits of lead reached Cornwall, England.
-These early immigrants possessed advanced mining skills as well as expertise in stone building construction.
-Their legacy is reflected in a remarkable inventory of mid-19th century architecture.
+These early immigrants possessed advanced mining skills and expertise in stone building construction.
+Their legacy is reflected in a remarkable inventory of mid-19th century architecture found throughout the city.

-The zinc industry would soon develop, and by 1891 the Mineral Point Zinc Company was the largest zinc oxide works in the United States.
-Agriculture became an important part of Mineral Point and by the turn of the century the dairy industry was well established.
+The discovery of zinc near the bottom of empty lead mines soon followed, and by 1891 the Mineral Point Zinc Company was the largest zinc oxide works in the United States.
+Agriculture became an important part of Mineral Point, and by the turn of the century the dairy industry was well-established.
 “Mineral Point” beef earned its own brand at the Chicago Stock market due to the quality of meat produced by cattle grazing on the native blue grasses.

-1935 marked the beginning of a preservation movement when Bob Neal and Edgar Hellum began restoring stone houses on Shake Rag Street, now known as Pendarvis.
+1935 marked the beginning of a preservation movement when Bob Neal and Edgar Hellum began restoring stone and log houses on Shakerag Street and named the site Pendarvis.
 Preservation developed on a larger scale in the 1960s and 70s when artists, craftspeople and preservationists began restoring more and more historic buildings.

 The city was listed on the National Register of Historic Places in 1971, the first Wisconsin city to receive that designation.
-The pre-Civil War homes of some of Wisconsin’s leading families still stand, and with just a little imagination you can still hear echoes of their lives throughout town.
+The pre-Civil War homes of some of Wisconsin’s leading families still stand, and their legacies echo throughout the town.